redhat-cop/openshift-migration-best-practices/planning.md

 ## Network traffic migration strategies

-This section describes strategies for migrating network traffic for stateless aplications.
+This section describes strategies for migrating network traffic for stateless applications.

 Each strategy is based on this scenario: